NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

 Some terms used in OpenStack may need some explanation:

-* an instance means an actual virtual machine (VM), it can be turned off (in state `shutdown`) or running, spawning and so on
+- an instance means an actual virtual machine (VM), it can be turned off (in state `shutdown`) or running, spawning and so on
-* a flavor is a resource specification for a type of virtual machine, e.g. say that a small machine can have 1 cpu core, 1 GByte of RAM and no disk)
+- a flavor is a resource specification for a type of virtual machine, e.g. say that a small machine can have 1 CPU core, 1 GByte of RAM and no disk)
-* a volume is a virtual disk
+- a volume is a virtual disk
-* a security group is how OpenStack manages traffic filtering for a machine.
+- a security group is how OpenStack manages traffic filtering for a machine.
 In OpenStack all traffic is disallowed unless there is a rule in a security group attached to the machine specifying that the specific traffic is allowed.
 This can be done with various filters (e.g. IP addresses, port, direction and so on)
-* ingress mean incoming
+- ingress mean incoming
-* egress mean outgoing
+- egress mean outgoing
-* a floating ip is a virtual IP address that can be assigned to a machine to make it reachable at that address, but in contrast to "regular" addresses, these will typically not show up on the machine and can also be removed and reassigned at any time
+- a floating ip is a virtual IP address that can be assigned to a machine to make it reachable at that address, but in contrast to "regular" addresses, these will typically not show up on the machine and can also be removed and reassigned at any time
-* server groups is a way of grouping virtual machines together for purposes of scheduling in openstack ("affinity"), it can be used to say that some virtual machines should run on the same physical host (to offer higher bandwidth and lower latency for things that talk to a lot) or on different physical hosts
+- server groups is a way of grouping virtual machines together for purposes of scheduling in openstack ("affinity"), it can be used to say that some virtual machines should run on the same physical host (to offer higher bandwidth and lower latency for things that talk to a lot) or on different physical hosts